particle-iot/docs/src/content/reference/developer-tools/cli.md

 Mesh network management from the CLI.

-**The mesh networking features described in this section will be supported only December 31, 2020.**
+**The mesh networking features described in this section will be supported only through December 31, 2020.**

 See [mesh deprecation](/reference/discontinued/mesh/) for more information.